 Jo Woodcock as Lucy / Katia’s roommate

 ***May contain some spoilers***

-Perfect Skin follows the life of a failing tattoo artist, Bob – in terms of his health and his personal life falling apart.
-He befriends a young Polish girl, Katia, who is desperate to find a place to live and surviving the life in London.
-After being diagnosed with early-onset Parkinson’s, a disease that will end his career, his marriage became strained and eventually fell apart.
-With the clock ticking, he has become obsessed with creating one final masterpiece before his body gives in to the disease.
-When Katia’s roommate Lucy was called to take care of her ailing mother, Bob takes advantage of Katia’s solitude and kidnaps her, locking her in a jail cell under his tattoo shop.
-From here on she became the blank canvass the he goes to work on.
+Perfect Skin follows the life of a failing tattoo artist, Bob, as his health and personal life falling apart.
+He befriends a young Polish girl, Katia, who is desperate to find a place to live in order to survive the life in London.
+After Bob is diagnosed with early-onset Parkinson’s, a disease, his career seems to come to an end and his marriage becomes strained.
+With the clock ticking, he becomes obsessed with creating one final masterpiece before his body gives in to the disease.
+When Katia’s roommate Lucy is called to take care of her ailing mother, Bob takes advantage of Katia’s solitude and kidnaps her, locking her in a jail cell under his tattoo shop.
+What Katia is unaware of is that she is going to become the blank canvass that Bob is looking for.

-There is not much gore and blood in the film except for one death where she was cut to pieces.
+There is not much gore and blood in the film except for one death where one person was cut to pieces.
 Most of the disturbing scenes are in the infliction of pain showing piercings all over the body.
-One of the scenes that will make anyone cringed is that being hang from chains hooked into skin would be anything less than excruciating.
+One of the scenes that may make you cringe is when the body is hanging from hooks and chains often referred to as suspension.

 The Grave Review

-The film has produced outstanding performance from all the characters which makes it believable.
-Richard Brake gives the performance of his life in this atmospheric and oddly charming tale of artistic obsession.
-Katia (Natalia Kostrzewa), also did excellent performance as a willing victim.
+In respect to the performances from the cast, all the characters were believable.
+Bob (Richard Brake) gives the performance of his life in this atmospheric and oddly charming tale of artistic obsession.
+Katia (Natalia Kostrzewa), also gave an excellent performance as a willing victim.

-For the foregoing reasons, is, Grave Reviews gives Perfect Skin (2019) two and half graves out of 5 graves.
+For the foregoing reasons, is, Grave Reviews gives Perfect Skin (2019) two and half graves out of five graves.

 Do you agree with our review?
 Comment below.